chris-groves/CV/README.md

 I began my studies at Makers Academy after a distinguished career in the Probation Servics.
 I succeeded in various roles, gaining experience of business support, data extraction and analysis and software training.

 My last role as a trainer gave me a great insight into how users interact with applications; I enjoyed seeing the value that new features would bring to my colleagues.
-This sparked my curiosity as to how software is developed and led me to choose a career as a developer.
+This sparked my curiosity as to how software is developed - I wanted to create these features and led me to choose a career as a developer.
 Moving forward I am excited about learning, growing and building applications that add real value to users as part of a supportive and ambitious team.

 | Project Name  | Details                                                                 | Tech Used                |
 | ------------- | ------------------------------------------------------------------------|--------------------------|